- The instructor fills out an examination information sheet on PAWS; available in August (for December exams) and in December (for April exams).

 Accommodations for students with disabilities

 The university community as a whole has a responsibility to provide accommodations and supports to assist students with disabilities to succeed.
-The DSS Exam Program assists both instructors and students by providing exam accommodations to eligible students.
+The Access and Equity Services(AES) Exam Program assists both instructors and students by providing exam accommodations to eligible students.

 Please refer to the Academic Courses Policy for information on additional special accommodations related to: